Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/21-type-113-lifecycle/+page.md

 ## Account Abstraction Lesson 21: Type 113 Lifecycle

-In the previous lesson we talked about the two phases of sending a transaction on zkSync, aka **Type 113 Lifecycle**, validation and execution.
+In the previous lesson we talked about the two phases of sending a transaction on ZKsync, aka **Type 113 Lifecycle**, validation and execution.
 We specifically honed in on the `ContractDeployer`.
 In this lesson, we are going to:

 - review the remaining steps in the lifecycle.
 - get a better understanding of the bootloader and it's role